Author: chris

 Bearometer 1: Welfare

 On January 27th, 2025, we distributed the following question to senate faculty (2635 members) via Qualtrics email contacts.
 300 submitted responses.
 What is the single most important challenge to your overall welfare as a faculty member at Cal?
-Results here (requires CalNet Authentication)
+Results are at the link circulated to senate faculty members.

 -